Classifications of $\ell$-Zero-Sumfree Sets: Simplicial Complexes

-We conclude this section by describing the features of subspace arrangements that are used in the statement of our results.
-Define the \textbf{intersection poset} of a subspace arrangement $\mathcal A$, denoted $\inlatA$, as the finite set containing all intersections of subspaces $S_F\in\mathcal{A}$, ordered by reverse-inclusion: $I\leq J$ if $J\subseteq I$.
-Notice that this set has a minimum element $\hat 0=\mathbb K^n$, the empty intersection, and a maximum element $\hat 1$, given by intersecting all of the subspaces in the arrangement.
+We now define a tool to record information about subspace arrangements.
+The \textbf{intersection poset} of a subspace arrangement $\mathcal A$, denoted $\inlatA$, is the finite set containing all intersections of subspaces $S_F\in\mathcal{A}$, ordered by reverse-inclusion: $I\leq J$ if $J\subseteq I$.
+Notice that this poset has a minimum element $\hat 0=\mathbb K^{|V|}$ given by the empty intersection, and and a maximum element $\hat 1$, given by intersecting all of the subspaces in the arrangement.
+Note that the subspaces $S$ in $\mathcal A$ themselves are elements of $\inlatA$.
+They are not minimal elements because $S\subsetneq \mathbb K^{|V|}$, but they are \textbf{atoms}; that is, for any intersection $I\in\inlatA$, it is impossible for $\hat 0 < I < S$.

-The most well-studied subspace arrangements are those for which all subspaces have codimension one, known as \textbf{hyperplane arrangements}.
-Hyperplane arrangements have particularly well-behaved intersection posets.

-For instance, say that a poset is \textbf{graded of rank $n$} if all maximal chains have length $n$.
-Note that a \textbf{maximal chain} is a chain that is not a proper subset of another chain.
-Hyperplane arrangements are graded of rank $n$, which can be seen by a closer examination of their structure: elements in a poset are called \textbf{atoms} if they \textbf{cover} the minimum element, i.e. such that there does not exist another element $x\in\inlatA$ with $\hat 0<x<a$.
-Atoms in the intersection poset of a hyperplane arrangement are precisely the subspaces in the arrangements.
-Since they all have codimension one, intersections having codimension two are precisely the intersections of two subspaces; similarly codimension three corresponds to the intersection of three subspaces, and so on.

-For general subspace arrangements, the atoms of $\inlatA$ are still the subspaces in the arrangement.
-However, because the subspaces may have higher codimension, there is no longer a guarantee that $\inlatA$ is not graded at all.
-Despite this deficit, Athanasiadis \cite{Athanasiadis} showed that the so-called ``finite field method'', which counts the points in $\inlatA$ for $\mathbb K$ a sufficiently large finite field, can be extended to general subspace arrangements.
-To make this result work, the appropriate notion of a \textbf{characteristic polynomial} for a subspace arrangement $\mathcal{A}$ is where the \textbf{M{\"o}bius function} $\mu$ is defined recursively by $\mu(s,s)=1$ and
+A \textbf{chain} is a collection of subspaces $S_0,\dots,S_r\subseteq \inlatA$ such that $S_0\leq\cdots\leq S_r$; the number $r$ is called the \textbf{length} of the chain.
+A chain $\{S_1,\dots, S_r\}$ is called \textbf{maximal} if it is not a proper subset of any (longer) chain.
+Finally, $\inlatA$ is called \textbf{graded of rank $r$} if every maximal chain has the same length $r$.
+The following proposition shows that the intersection poset of the subspace arrangement of a disjoint union of simplices is graded of rank $2$.